Penguins beat Blue Jackets 5-4 in OT to take 3-0 series lead

+Crosby played keep-away with three Blue Jackets players behind the net before passing the puck to a perfectly positioned Guentzel in front during overtime on Sunday night.

-COLUMBUS, Ohio (AP) -- Jake Guentzel had a hat trick, including a goal at 13:10 of overtime, to lift the Pittsburgh Penguins to a 5-4 victory over the Columbus Blue Jackets on Sunday night and give them a 3-0 lead in their first-round playoff series.
+The 22-year-old rookie capped his hat trick by slipping it past Sergei Bobrovsky at 13:10 of the extra period for a 5-4 win and a 3-0 advantage for Pittsburgh in the playoff series.

-Bryan Rust added two goals for Pittsburgh, and Marc-Andre Fleury overcame a shaky first period to make 33 saves.
-Guentzel is the first Pittsburgh to rookie to get a playoff hat trick.

-The defending champion Penguins will go for the sweep in Columbus on Tuesday night.
+The Penguins will try to finish off Columbus on Tuesday night.

+The loss was deflating for the Blue Jackets, who scored 11 seconds into the game and jumped out to a 3-1 lead after the first period only to let the Penguins climb back in, as veteran goalie Marc-Andre Fleury regained the form that frustrated Columbus in the two previous games.

+Fleury, forced into action for the injured Matt Murray, had 33 saves in another wild and hard-hitting matchup between the Metropolitan Division rivals.

+Bryan Rust and Evgeni Malkin added goals for the Penguins.
+Malkin and Crosby each had two assists.

-Cam Atkinson had two goals for Columbus, and Zach Werenski and Brandon Dubinsky also scored.
-Sergei Bobrovsky had 42 saves.
+Cam Atkinson had two goals for Columbus, and Zach Werenski and Dubinsky also scored.
+Bobrovsky had 42 saves.

+Werenski, a 19-year-old rookie defenseman, also took a puck to the face on a shot by Phil Kessel that opened a gash on his right cheek in the second period.
+He played a couple shifts in the third period with a full facemask, but his eye swelled shut and he had to sit out the rest of the game.

+He tweeted a photo of his face after the game that showed his eye nearly swollen shut .
+His status for Tuesday's game is unknown.

 After only scoring two goals combined in the first two games of the series, Columbus scored three goals in just over six minutes of the first period.